Brooklyn (novel): Film adaptation

 A feature film based on the novel was released in 2015.
 It was directed by John Crowley, features a script written by Nick Hornby, and stars Saoirse Ronan, Domhnall Gleeson, and Emory Cohen.
-The film won numerous awards and was nominated for three Academy Awards, including Best Picture.
+The film won numerous awards, including three nominations at the Academy Awards, including Best Picture, Best Actress (Ronan) and Best Adapted Screenplay.

+SequelLong Island, the sequel to Brooklyn, was published on May 7, 2024.
+Upon its release it was selected by Oprah Winfrey to be an Oprah's Book Club 2.0 selection.

+Set in the 1970s, 20 years after the events of the first novel, the book features Eilis and Tony, their children, and her in-laws on Long Island.